nsensfel/prolix-coding-style/README.md

 * The pre and post operations of a `for` are not considered to be *instruction blocks*.
-* An acceptable exception to these rules is considering `else if` as a single keyword, thus not requering the `if` to be a separate block from the `else`.
+* An acceptable exception to these rules is considering `else if` as a single keyword, thus not requiring the `if` to be a separate block from the `else`.
 * Another exception is the `switch` structure: first level labels within it each define an *instruction block* through indentation.
 * The rules in this section do in fact specify that non-unary infix operators